chef-boneyard/chef-rfc/new/openstack-supermarket-user.md

 ### Deprecation Process for this RFC

+1. Hosted Chef and Supermarket administrators record that the openstack user is not associated with any running infrastructure or published cookbooks.
+   Hosted Chef administrators remove the openstack user from its existing organization.
-1. A Supermarket administrator with sufficient access will assess and reassign the openstack user on Supermarket, either through peaceful negotiations or policy, to the Chef OpenStack team.
+1. Hosted Chef administrators change the email address on the openstack user to an address of the Chef OpenStack team's choosing.
+   Supermarket administrators announce this change on the Chef mailing list.
+1. The Chef OpenStack team receives access to Hosted Chef openstack account via password reset over email.
+1. The Chef OpenStack team creates a new key pair for the openstack user and logs in to Supermarket to update account information and key cached there.
-1. The Chef OpenStack team will publish their OpenStack cookbooks to Supermarket.
+1. The Chef OpenStack team begins publishing their OpenStack cookbooks to Supermarket.
-1. A message will be posted to the mailing list notifying of this change and our reasoning behind it.

 ## Downstream Impact